kidsneuro-lab/vdjpuzzle/README.md

 |-g file|Gene annotation used for CuffNorm|
 |-f file|CuffNorm FPKM matrix|
 |-a file|Annotation file for each cell.
 First column contains cell ID|

+## Run VDJPuzzle on a cluster
+VDJPuzzle support the execution on a system with PBS scheduler by adding the --qsub option.
+Every system has different parameters, thus make sure to change these parameters at the beginning of the .sh files in the script directory.

 ## Citation